Majixed/vim-dotfiles/README.rst

 Majixed's Vim dotfiles
 ======================

-This is a collection of my Vim configuration files.
-I use these with Vim on the a-Shell terminal emulator for iOS and iPadOS.
-While its speed when compared to other such emulators is remarkable, it lacks quite a few tools that you would normally find on a regular terminal, such as ``git``.
-As ``git`` is a prerequisite of the more advanced plug-in managers like vim-plug, I resorted to using vim-pathogen, a simple but effective runtime path manager, for managing my plug-ins, along with ``lg2``, a built in alternative to ``git`` made with libgit2, for cloning the plug-in repositories.
-See the links at the end of the README for more information on the plug-ins I use.
+A collection of my Vim configuration files.
+These can be used with the `a-Shell <https://github.com/holzschu/a-shell>`_ terminal emulator for iOS as well as on Linux.

 How to use
 ----------